PatrikAAberg/dmce/README.md

     $ cd patchcov
     $ ./build && ./test-patchcov

-Use dmce summary to display the results.
+Use DMCE summary to display the results.
 For this example, we use a binary format probe, so the same goes for the summary:

     $ dmce-summary-bin -v /tmp/$USER/dmce/dmcebuffer.bin /tmp/$USER/dmce/dmce-examples/probe-references-original.log